zemen12/blender-mcp/README.md

 ### Security Considerations

 The `execute_blender_code` tool allows running arbitrary Python code in Blender, which can be powerful but potentially dangerous.
 Use with caution in production environments.
+ALWAYS save your work before using it.

 ## Limitations